48 pointsby ulrischa3 months ago6 comments

 see, a full masonry layout using just one CSS class!

-• andrewstuart15 days ago
+• andrewstuart3 months ago

 I really wish the CSS designers would drop “shorthand”.